 Prior to the comparison, all the instruments were switched on and allowed to stabilise for at least 8 hours.
 The pressure and temperature measurement systems of the instruments were checked at this time.
 If any adjustments were required, these were noted.
-For this comparison, no adjustments were necessary.
+For this comparison, no adjustments were necessary on BIPM-SPR27.
+The pressure and temperature sensors of JRC-SRP42 had to be adjusted following a usual procedure.